measurement-factory/squid-notes/review.md

   or add a TODO comment.
 If no agreement is in sight after a few iterations, a real-time conversation may work better than continuing exchanging GitHub comments.

+#### Who should clean up?

+Most cleanup changes should be done by the PR author.
+There are two notable
+exceptions:

+* _Uncontroversial_ changes that are easier for the reviewer to apply than to
+  request: If the author has allowed PR branch modification (allow-PR-changes is a GitHub default that can be overwritten by the author when opening a new PR), then the reviewer should apply such changes instead of requesting them.
+  This approach saves everybody time.
+Reviewers ought to be conservative when classifying changes as uncontroversial; most of such changes fall into the "easy" category (but many "easy" fixes, especially those for critical and serious problems are not like that).
+It is always best to make one change per commit.
+Authors are responsible for verifying all (and have the absolute right to reverse any) reviewer changes, of course -- the PR branch belongs to the author.

+* Changes that the author does not disagree with (in principle) but does not have enough time or desire to enact.
+The PR remains blocked, waiting for another developer to implement the requested changes.
+A reviewer may be that developer, but they do not have to volunteer to apply such changes or commit to a specific delivery timeline.
+The author (not the reviewer) is ultimately responsible for advancing the PR at this stage (e.g., by finding somebody else who can apply the requested changes).
+The Squid Project does not currently have a policy for closing PRs that wait for a long time, but such a timeout policy may be introduced retroactively.

+To preserve author's ability to restore their branch to the author-desired state, reviewers shall not force-push into PR branches (unless each push is sanctioned by the author).
+Fortunately, there is usually no need to force-push because the Squid Project currently automatically rebases and squashes all PR branch commits while merging those changes; adding a few housekeeping or even buggy commits is not a problem.

+Authors should minimize force-pushing during review because it confuses GitHub and might interfere with the pending reviewer fixes.
+Again, there is usually no need to force-push because the Squid Project currently automatically rebases and squashes all PR branch commits while merging those changes.

 ### Pull request review order